Spencer-Gardner/CS260/notes.md

 }
 ```
 #### Modifying the DOM
 The DOM supports the ability to insert, modify, or delete the elements in the DOM.
-To create a new element you first create the element on the DOM document.
+To create a new element, you first create the element on the DOM document.
 You then insert the new element into the DOM tree by appending it to an existing element in the tree.
 ```js
 function insertChild(parentSelector, text) {
   const newChild = document.createElement('div');